-Teaching and learning will be via interactive lectures, workshops, discussion groups, seminars, oral presentations, and practical work.
-Assessments will be written, oral and practical assignments such as essays, project reports and presentations.
+Teaching and learning will be via interactive lectures, workshops, discussion groups, seminars, presentations, and practical work.
+Assessments will be written assignments such as essays, project reports and or via presentations, academic posters or a communication intervention.
 Intellectual skills are developed through the teaching and learning programme.
 Experimental, research and design skills are further developed and practised through a broad range of coursework activities and project work.
 Written or verbal individual feedback is given on all work submitted.
-Critical thinking and problemsolving skills are assessed through written and oral assignments.
+Critical thinking and problem-solving skills are assessed through assignments.
 Professional social science skills are taught during workshops in the core modules.
 Other relevant numerical and practical skills are taught across the suite of options.
-Experimental design is taught in the Dissertation module and is embedded thought the topic via lectures and workshops, and practical work.
-Critical analysis and problem solving skills are embedded in all modules and are taught, developed and practised through debate, workshops and all forms of practical work.
-Experimental research and design skills are assessed in the dissertation.
+Experimental design is taught in the Applied Research Design module and in the Dissertation module and is embedded thought the topic via lectures and workshops, and practical work.
+Critical analysis and problem solving skills are embedded in all modules and are taught, developed and practised through debate. workshops and all forms of practical work.
+Experimental research and design skills are assessed in the Applied Research Design and dissertation module and is embedded throughout the topic via lectures, workshops and practical work.
 Professional social science skills are taught during workshops in the core modules.
 Other relevant numerical and practical skills are taught across the suite of options.
-Experimental design is taught in the Dissertation module and is embedded thought the topic via lectures and workshops, and practical work Professional social science skills are assessed via the dissertation and in core modules 'Theoretical approaches to transformational social change,' 'Environmental politics and economics' and 'Communicating Transformational social change' as well as in some of the optional modules.
+Professional social science skills are assessed via the dissertation and in core modules 'Theories of social and system change,' 'Introduction to the Politics and Economics of the Environment' and 'Communicating Transformational social change' as well as in some of the optional modules.
 Transferable skills are taught, developed and practised through the teaching and learning programme.
-Social science techniques and problem-solving skills are taught on 'dissertation and core modules 'Theoretical approaches to transformational social change ', 'Environmental politics and economics' and 'Communicating Transformational social change' Students will also develop additional numerical and statistical problem solving skills within the dissertation and in modules such as 'Energy Provision,' or 'Buildings and People'.
+Social science techniques and problem-solving skills are taught on 'dissertation and core modules' Theories of social and system change,' 'Introduction to the Politics and Economics of the Environment' and 'Communicating Transformational social change' Students will also develop additional numerical and statistical problem solving skills within the dissertation and in modules such as 'Buildings for People'.